gavinmcfarland/askeroo/README.md

 ## Features

--   Works great out of the box, with key prompts, like text, radio, multi.
+-   Works great out of the box, with key prompts, like text, radio, multi
 -   Create your own bespoke prompts using a highly flexible framework
+-   Runs prompts in a flow which you can configure and customise to suit your needs
--   Stateful navigation that preserves user's inputs
+-   Stateful navigation that preserves user's inputs and supports back navigation
 -   Return structured data your way with imperative-style functions
--   Write dynamic branching with conditionals fields
+-   Write dynamic branching with groups and conditionals
+-   Run tasks with progress tracking, parallel or sequential execution, and error handling
--   Rich markdown support with md template literals for formatted labels and content
+-   Display notes with support for markdown and chalk syntax

 ## Installation